nextmv-io/community-apps/README.md

 # Nextmv community apps

-Pre-built decision models serving as the base for [Marketplace subscription apps][subscription-apps].
-Each app is standalone and can be executed following the instructions in the README.
+Pre-built decision apps serving as the base for [Marketplace subscription apps][subscription-apps].
+Each app is standalone and can be executed following the instructions in each `README`.

+## Hello world

+Get started with one of the following apps:

+* [go-hello-world]: Get started with Go and the Nextmv Platform.
+* [java-hello-world]: Get started with Java and the Nextmv Platform.
+* [python-hello-world]: Get started with Python and the Nextmv Platform.

+## More apps

+These examples are concrete cases of using different languages and solvers in decision apps that run on the Nextmv Platform.

+## Other, more complex, examples

+Use devcontainers to run the app on Docker like it would be run on Nextmv Cloud.

+* [python-pyomo-knapsack]: Use Python and Pyomo to solve a knapsack problem.
+* [java-ortools-knapsack]: Use Java and OR-Tools to solve a knapsack problem.
+* [go-nextroute]: Solve a Vehicle Routing Problem using `nextroute`.

 Before starting: